Kenneth DeMarree

 Duncan Alvarez

-Duncan is a first-year PhD student who received his B.S. in psychology from the University of Texas at Dallas in 2023.
-His research interests lie in the cognitive processes underlying attitude change.
-Specifically, he's interested in the cognition at play during persuasion, argument and debate, including metacognitive factors, responses to listening techniques and critical thinking.
+Duncan is a second-year PhD student who received his B.S. in psychology from the University of Texas at Dallas in 2023.
+His research interests lie in the cognitive processes underlying attitude change and the self.
+Specifically, he's interested in the cognition at play during persuasion, the impact of listening techniques on persuasion and attitudes, and the role of metacognitive processes in self-regulation.

 Former Lab Members